-While I was in Myrtle Beach, South Carolina a while ago, I visited Brookgreen Gardens, a 9,100 outdoor sculpture garden and historic landmark.
+While I was in Myrtle Beach, South Carolina a while ago, I visited Brookgreen Gardens: The Largest Outdoor Sculpture Garden in the US.
+Brookgreen Gardens is a 9,100 outdoor sculpture garden and historic landmark.

 Brookgreen Gardens: The Largest Outdoor Sculpture Garden in the US